-Connecticut's Standards for Professional Learning will be available in Spring 2015 and can be found here when released.
+Connecticut's Standards for Professional Learning can be found here.

 Improvement and Remediation Plans

 If an administrator's performance is rated as developing or below standard, it signals the need for focused support and development.
 Districts must develop a system to support administrators not meeting the proficiency standard.
 Improvement and remediation plans should be developed in consultation with the administrator and his/her exclusive bargaining representative, when applicable, and be differentiated by the level of identified need and/or stage of development.